yuxi-liu-wired/cheela/src/dragonsegg/god24.md

 The two scenes repeated their actions.
 First _EARTH GRAVITY_, then _LUNAR GRAVITY_.
 Pierre watched, checking them carefully.
 They would look much better after they were fleshed out with the publisher's curved surface software routine.
 He then generated another one using Mars gravity.
 There weren't many of his readers on Mars yet, but he suspected there would be by the time he returned to earth.

 Pierre leaned toward the screen.
-"Earth gravity picture&mdash;rotate 45 degrees to right!
+"Earth gravity picture---rotate 45 degrees to right!

 "Display action!"

 He watched as the action repeated, this time as seen from the side.
 The ball rose in a nice parabolic trajectory.
 He smiled and thought, "The kids have had their fun imagining that their bodies are strong enough to throw a ball fifty meters.
-Now they will have to get to work and learn some science, which&mdash;after all&mdash;is why they are scanning the book."
+Now they will have to get to work and learn some science, which---after all---is why they are scanning the book."
 He spoke aloud:

 "Shrink ball by two!

 "Shrink child by five!

-"Put in graph axes&mdash;vertical here!"
+"Put in graph axes---vertical here!"
 His hand reached out and scribed a line from the top of the screen down to the miniature figure now tossing a baseball as big as its head.

 Pierre was halfway through getting the coordinate axes numbered and the parabolic equation placed in the picture where it would be out of the way of the trajectory, when he was interrupted by a message that flashed on the upper part of the screen.